-Hosiery of white color is worn to coordinate with clothing.
+Hosiery of black color is worn to coordinate with clothing.
 Tops of the hosiery should not be NON-UNIFORMED visible and should be midcalf.
-White socks or white compression stockings only are permissible with uniforms.
+Black socks or black compression stockings only are permissible with uniforms.
 Hosiery or socks are required to be worn at all times.
 No peds or ankle socks are to be worn while in uniform.